1. (sealife) a snake-like fish with a slender body, proverbial known for its slipperiness.

 2. (business jargon) the gatekeepers, deal spoilers, and nay-sayers at the whale company who work to prevent any sort of change.

-In every sea there’s an eel, and there’s also one at every company.
+In every sea there’s an eel, and there’s also one in every deal.
 When prospecting, the eel is the person who is against the deal—maybe on principle, maybe because they’re your competitor’s champion, or maybe they somehow see the engagement as detrimental to them in some way.
 Or, let’s be honest, they may just be a curmudgeon who doesn’t want to see change.
 These people are often those who have been at the company for a while, which means their opinion matters and it can be harder to change.
 Regardless of the reason, you need to find the eel in order to clinch the big sales deal.

 Now, old-school sales training might suggest that you should talk as much as possible to your champion but as little as possible to the eel.
 That may be problematic: the eel is the one who has the power to squash the big sales deal.
 Worse yet, eels have a tendency to lurk in the shadows.
 They’re hard to get to and they usually talk you down when you’re not around.
 The conversation may be innocuous, sounding something like this: